burtscher/LC-framework/README.md

 # LC Framework

-LC is a framework for automatically creating high-speed lossless and error-bounded lossy data compression and decompression algorithms.
+LC is a framework for automatically generating high-speed lossless and guaranteed-error-bounded lossy data compression and decompression algorithms.
+It supports CPUs and GPUs.

+The framework code and tutorial are available at https://github.com/burtscher/LC-framework/.

 ## Overview